Modeling the bounce of a gas-filled ball

 \section{Introduction}

-The bouncing of a ball demonstrates important features of mechanics, including the conservation of energy and momentum, the conversion of energy between potential and kinetic, and the loss of energy to heat.
+The bouncing of a ball demonstrates important features of mechanics, including the conservation of energy and momentum, the conversion of energy between potential and kinetic, and the loss of mechanical energy through conversion to thermal energy and sound.
 An interesting experiment is to drop a ball from a fixed height and to measure how high it bounces.
-The less energy is lost during the bounce, the closer it returns to the starting height.
-Accurate measurements are possible by using a cell-phone to film the bounce, and then examining individual frames.
+The less energy is lost during the bounce, the closer the ball returns to its starting height.
+Accurate measurements are possible using a mobile phone to video the bounce, and then examining individual frames.

+By making simplifying assumptions, one can construct physical models to describe such behavior.
+While these oversimplify or ignore complex phenomena, they can still provide a remarkably accurate description.

+Here, starting from the principle of energy conservation, we derive a model to describe the bounce, and compare this to data collected while varying the pressure inside a basketball.
+We then extend the model to describe how the bounce is affected by temperature.
+This is checked against data collected while varying the temperature of a tennis ball~\footnote{The first author developed an initial model and collected the temperature data for his IB Diploma Physics Internal Assessment.}.

-We conducted such an experiment with a (not so fresh) tennis ball, varying the temperature of the ball, and recording how the bounce height varied.
-Internet research shows that others have done such experiments with a variety of balls.
-Typically, the data is fit to an ad-hoc model which is not derived from physical laws.
-Here, we derive a simple model from physical laws and compare it to data. \footnote{This model was originally developed and the data collected by the first author for his Physics Internal Assessment in the International Baccalaureate Diploma Program.}
+Others~\cite{Bridge1,Bridge2,RoseCoe,Wadhwa,Georgallas} have done such experiments with a variety of balls.
+Often, the data is fit to an ad-hoc model which is not derived from physical laws, a point also noted in \cite{Georgallas}.
+While our model is an oversimplification, it nevertheless provides an excellent description of the behavior.